dataandsignal/jazzchat_wp_plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WordPress plugin for Jazzchat

 Jazzchat allows you to connect users and agents within domains, using chat, audio and video.

 == Description ==

-WordPress plugin for Jazzchat

 Jazzchat allows you to connect users and agents within domains, using chat, audio and video.
 In free version of Jazzchat there is a limit of 2 agents per domain.
 In commercial ("advantage") package you can have as many agents as you want (paying per agent monthly).
-For more info, please visit https://jazzchat.pl or https://wordpress.org/plugins/jazzchat.
+For more info, please visit https://jazzchat.pl.

 == Installation ==